 With a cook surface made of carbon steel, the Flatrock Flat Top Grill combines the heat retention of your favorite cast-iron pan with the quick heating and heat control of stainless steel.

-It excels at cooking foods you would normally cook in a sauté pan, wok or skillet or on an electric griddle (steaks, stir-fry, pancakes), all with the ease and fun of doing it outside.
-It’s flat, even surface gives foods a superb sear, and there’s no worry that small or thin items like asparagus or shrimp, will fall through the grates.
+It excels at cooking foods you would normally cook in a sauté pan, wok, skillet, or on an electric griddle (steaks, stir-fry, pancakes), all with the ease and fun of doing it outside.
+Its flat, even surface gives foods a superb sear, and there’s no worry that small or thin items like asparagus or shrimp, will fall through the grates.

-The Flatrock cooks with gas, so you won’t get the wood-fired flavor you get from a Traeger Pellet Grill.
+The Flatrock cooks with gas, so you won’t get the wood-fired flavor you get from a Traeger Pellet Grill, but it doesn't mean it's any less delicious.
 And because it cooks with the lid open and lacks convection, it’s best for quicker cooking foods, like steaks and chicken breast.
 (Save the ribs and brisket for your Traeger Pellet Grill.)

 Below are some of our favorite kinds of foods to cook on the flat top.
 For a complete list of all of our delicious and full recipe look here.